 The Madison County Board of Education has adopted a policy allowing reasonable corporal punishment of a student as a disciplinary measure in order to preserve an effective educational environment which is free from disruption and is conducive to furthering the educational mission of the school board.
+No corporal punishment will be administered for Special Education or 504 students.

-- Corporal punishment will be administered only after less stringent measures such as counseling, parental conferences, and/or other forms of discipline have failed to produce the desired results.
+- 1. Corporal punishment will be administered only after less stringent measures such as counseling, parental conferences, and/or other forms of discipline have failed to produce the desired results.
 Corporal punishment is administered if the conduct of a student is of such an extreme nature that this method is the only reasonable form of discipline. - 2.
-Corporal punishment may be administered by either the principal or his/her designee, but in all cases, another certified staff member must be a witness. - 3.
+Corporal punishment may be administered by either the principal or his/her designee, but in all cases, another certified staff member must be a witness.
+Parents shall be contacted for approval prior to corporal punishment being administered. - 3.
 Corporal punishment shall not be administered in the presence of other students. - 4.
 A written report of corporal punishment and the name of the second school official present as a witness shall be on file in the principal's office and documentation entered in the student data management program. - 5.
 When not in use, all paddles shall be stored in the administrative offices of each school in the possession and under the control of the principal or his/her designee. - 6.
 At the beginning of each school year, a parent or legal guardian may request exemption from corporal punishment for his/her child.
 Such a request must be made in writing to the principal's office, and will be placed in the child's cumulative folder.